boicenathan/stocks_analysis/README.md

 Once complete, the program will export the results into the data folder with the current date.

 ### Configurations
-This script will run as many tickers as it can until it recieves a `429` status code.
+This script will run as many tickers as it can until it recieves a `429` status code or has 50 or less requests remaining.
 I use the basic free API plan which limits to 500 requests per month and 5 requests per second.
 There is a function in the program that calculates the time between requests and will pause if it goes too fast.
 You can also update `line 15` to the price range of the stocks you would like to analyze.